Italian Lakes header

 Lake Maggiore

-Best for: Old-world charm
+Best Italian Lake for: Old-world charm

 Lake Maggiore is Italy’s second-largest lake, renowned for its elegant palm-lined promenades and pretty villages.
-We might even be so bold to say Maggiore is one of Italy’s most graceful and peaceful finds.
+We might even be so bold as to say Maggiore is one of Italy’s most graceful and peaceful finds.
 Something totally unique to this Italian lake is that Lake Maggiore straddles both Italy and Switzerland – so you’re free to explore both corners to your heart’s content.

 Don’t miss the Borromean Islands.
 The three small islands and two islets are one of the selling points of the entire region.
-Super accessible and you can visit them all except San Giovanni.
-Quirky fact; the Borromeo family – (our equivalent of dukes, duchesses and barons etc) have owned these islands since the 17th century.
+Super accessible, and you can visit them all except San Giovanni.
+Quirky fact: the Borromeo family (our equivalent of dukes, duchesses and barons, etc) have owned these islands since the 17th century.

 Where to stay: Villa Meraviglia

-For further inspiration, why not get a local’s perspective, have a look at some activities to try or swat up on a few more loved-up ideas.
-Once you’ve made up your mind, have a look at our gorgeous villa options in the Italian Lakes, or give our lovely concierge team a call to get started.
+For further inspiration, why not get a local’s perspective, have a look at some activities to try or swat up on a few more loved-up ideasOnce you’ve made up your mind, look at our gorgeous villa options in the Italian Lakes, or call our lovely concierge team to arrange any special extras for your stay.

 Dive deeper into the Italian Lakes with our travel guide!